 The Company considers the concentration of credit risk associated with its accounts receivable to be commercially reasonable and believes that such concentration does not result in the significant risk of near-term severe adverse impacts.
-As of December 31, 2023 and 2022, the Company had customers that individually represented 10% or more of the Company's accounts receivable.
-There were two and three individual customers that represented 71% and 57% of total accounts receivable, as of December 31, 2023 and 2022, respectively.
-There were four and three individual customer accounts that represented 64% and 57% of total revenue for the years ended December 31, 2023 and 2022, respectively.
-There were three and one individual suppliers that represented 48% and 19% of total accounts payable, as of December 31, 2023 and 2022, respectively.
+As of December 31, 2024 and December 31, 2023, the Company had customers that individually represented 10% or more of the Company's accounts receivable.
+There were two and two individual customers that together represented 77% and 71% of total accounts receivable, as of December 31, 2024 and December 31, 2023, respectively.
+There were five and four individual customer accounts that together represented 80% and 64% of total revenue for the years ended December 31, 2024 and 2023, respectively.
+There were two and three individual suppliers that together represented 34% and 48% of total accounts payable, as of December 31, 2024 and December 31, 2023, respectively.